DanielTockan/Rainforest-Store/README.md

 ![Account](./resources/screenshots/account_page.png)

 The My Account page acted as the hub for users to view their order history, their favourites and update their credentials.
-Each have their own individual pages that can be accessed by clicking on the links.
+Each have their own individual pages that can be accessed by clicking on the cards.

 <br>

 ## Triumphs

 - Learned and gained confidence with a new programming language (Python and SQL) in a condensed time-frame
-- Achieved all stretch goals involving the backend.
+- Achieved all stretch goals involving the backend
-- Error free experience using git, ie losing data or mismanaged conflicts.
+- Error free experience using git, ie losing data or mismanaged conflicts
 - Gained a stronger sense of my strengths and weaknesses as an Engineer, and my preference towards writing in Python and back-end devlopment(I still do enjoy front-end)